 State agencies, universities, school districts, and local governments often have internal grievance procedures.
 For federal workers, discrimination that results in termination may be appealed to the merit systems protection board in many cases.

 Some government units participate in alternative dispute resolution (ADR), which could include mediation, arbitration, or an expedited hearing before a hearing officer or administrative judge.

 Because of the complexity of government sector employment discrimination laws and regulations, it is important that an employee adhere to deadlines.
-Rob Wiley, P.C. has offices in Dallas, Austin, and San Antonio.
+Rob Wiley, P.C. has an office in Dallas.
 If you believe that you are a victim of employment discrimination, you should immediately submit your case.